 The Process that Professionals Follow in Stopping the Leak and Damage Assessment

-There is nothing that is more unsettling than realizing that water damage has been happening under your roof for quite a while and you didn’t notice it before.
+There is nothing that is more unsettling than realizing that damage from water has been happening under your roof for quite a while and you didn’t notice it before.
 When you are in such a situation, and especially if you still do not know the source of the damage, getting a solution can be a challenge.
-We always recommend that you call us for water damage and restoration assessment if:
+We always recommend that you call us for restoration assessment if:

 - You can see wet patches on the walls and the floor but cannot point out the source of the damage.

 - Your wall paint has started peeling off, and it feels damp.

 - There are signs of mold growing on the floor or the walls to your home.

 - Furniture has started warping or rotting, especially if made of wood.

 - Carpets, curtains and other elements of your upholstery are always damp.